softcore-games/softcore/README.md

 5. Open a Pull Request

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Character artwork and backgrounds (Add credits for your assets)
-- OpenAI for dialogue generation
-- shadcn/ui for the component library